Home > Sudhir Kakar

 Kakar took his Bachelor’s degree in mechanical engineering from Gujarat University, his Master’s degree (Diplom-Kaufmann) in business economics from Mannheim in Germany and his doctorate in economics from Vienna before beginning his training in psychoanalysis at the Sigmund-Freud Institute in Frankfurt, Germany in 1971.
 Between 1966 and 1971, Sudhir Kakar was a Lecturer in General Education at Harvard University, Research Associate at Harvard Business School and Professor of Organizational Behaviour at Indian Institute of Management, Ahmedabad.

-A well-known figure in the fields of cultural psychology and the psychology of religion, as well as a novelist, Dr. Kakar’s person and work have been profiled in some of world’s leading newspapers such as The New York Times, Le Monde, Frankfurter Allgemeine, Neue Zuricher Zeitung, Die Zeit and Le Nouvel Observateur, which listed him one of 25 major thinkers of the world.
-His many honors include the Kardiner Award of Columbia University, Boyer Prize for Psychological Anthropology of the American Anthropological Association, Germany’s Goethe Medal, Distinguished Service Award of Indo-American Psychiatric Association, Fellowship of National Academy of Psychology, the Bhabha and Nehru Fellowships and the National Fellowship in Psychology of the Indian Council of Social Science Research..
-He is a member of the New York Academy of Sciences, International Psychoanalytical Association and the Academie Universelle des Cultures in Paris.
+A leading figure in the fields of cultural psychology and the psychology of religion, as well as a novelist, Dr. Kakar’s person and work have been profiled in The New York Times, Le Monde, Frankfurter Allgemeine, Neue Zuricher Zeitung, Die Zeit and Le Nouvel Observateur, which listed him as one of the world's 25 major thinkers while the German weekly Die Zeit portrayed Sudhir Kakar as one of the 21 important thinkers for the 21st century.
+Dr. Kakar's many honors include the Kardiner Award of Columbia University, Boyer Prize for Psychological Anthropology of the American Anthropological Association, Germany ’s Goethe Medal, Rockefeller Residency, McArthur Fellowship Bhabha, Merck-Tagore Award, Nehru and ICSSR National Fellowships and Distinguished Service Award of Indo-American Psychiatric Association.
+He is a member of the New York Academy of Sciences, the Board of Sigmund Freud Archives in the Library of Congress, Washington and the Academie Universelle des Culture, France.
+In February 2012, he was conferred the Order of Merit of the Federal Republic of Germany, the country's highest civilian order.

 Sudhir with Katharina Poggendorf Kakar

-Sudhir Kakar is married to Katharina, a writer and a scholar of comparative religions.
+Sudhir Kakar is married to Katharina, a writer and a scholar of comparative religions and artist.
 He has two children, a son Rahul who is in financial services, and a daughter Shveta, a lawyer, both in New York.